lucidsolns/terraform-vm-proxmox/README.md

 arrives.
 The names are variables used by this module have been taken from the patch to ease future transition.

+# Plan9 Filesystem

+This supports exporting directories from the Proxmox host into a VM.
+Multiple directories are supported.

+If the VM supports virtiofs then it seems a better option.
+As of November 2023, Flatcar Linux doesn't support virtiofs so the plan9fs is used for these VMs.

+The terraform for plan9fs support doesn't need a hookscript or a daemon.
+It simply sets the QEMU options at VM configuration time.

 ## Known Limitations